GalipEfeOncu/GalipEfeOncu/README.md

 ---

 - 🎮 I'm passionate about game development
-- 🌱 Currently learning **Unity** and working on small projects
+- 🌱 Currently learning **Unity** and working on a project
 - 📫 Reach me at **galipefe75@gmail.com**

 ---

 <h3 align="left">🧩 Projects I'm working on:</h3>

-- 🎯 A rpg game with Unity
+- 🎯 A survival game with Unity
-- 🧪 Grid system
+- 🧪 Procedural Landmass Generator

 ---